-UK, Pound and ScotlandSeptember 3, 2014
+Forex Fundamentals – UK, the Pound and ScotlandSeptember 3, 2014

-Scotland keeps Pound as an official currency creating a union with Britain.
-It may seem to be easy but actually it is a rather complex situation.
+Option no 1 - Scotland keeps the pound as an official currency creating a union with Britain.
+It may seem to be easy.
+But it is a rather complex situation.

-Moreover, their fiscal policies must be related to make this thing work.
-But this may not suit to Scotland as most likey they would have to give up a sizeable portion of their independence on goverment spendings + numerous other things.
-So, it raises a question: why to declare independence in the first place if the very next thing you do, is give it away again.
+Moreover, their fiscal policies must relate to making this thing work.
+But this may not suit Scotland.
+They would o give up a sizeable portion of their independence on government spendings.
+Plus, numerous other things.
+So, it raises a question: why declare independence in the first place if the very next thing you do, is to give it away again?

 Option no 2 - Scotland keeps the pound as an official currency without British government's consent

 That would be unfavorable to Scotland.
 The country would operate with a currency that is controlled by another country.
 And, by another central bank.

 Which does not take into account their economic situation!
 For example, Britain’s economy starts to slow down and BOE decides to launch a QE program.
 But in the same time, Scotland has a real estate boom, so the last thing they would need is excess liquidity.
 That's pure and simple Forex fundamentals interpretation.